Energized Electrical Work Permits (EEWP) are one of the most important tools in any company’s approach to electrical safety.

 This means you would not require a permit to measure current.

-So, once you decide that you need a permit there are still plenty of times that the permit can be approved.
+So, once you decide that you fall into the energized electrical work permit requirements, there are still plenty of times that the permit can be approved.

 At this point you need to determine the proper justification for working energized.